-Benefits of vanilla includes:
+Benefits of vanilla include the following:

 Vanilla is often included in hygiene and beauty products because of its many effects on the hair and skin.
-If you suffer from frequent split ends or hair loss, applying vanilla essential oil in a carrier oil of some kind can measurably strengthen the hair and induce blood flow to the scalp, encouraging growth and more aesthetically pleasing hair.
+If you suffer from frequent split ends or hair loss, applying its essential oil in a carrier oil of some kind can measurably strengthen the hair and induce blood flow to the scalp, encouraging growth and more aesthetically pleasing hair.

 Although some people remain skeptical of aromatherapy, some of the best natural remedies can have an effect simply through our olfactory sense.
 The smell of vanilla, in fact, is known to directly impact the brain and induce calmness.
 Therefore, the extract can be one of the best and most accessible remedies for anxiety and chronic stress.

-Aids in Weight Loss
+May Aid in Weight Loss

-Some research has pointed to vanilla as a weight loss aid, due to its appetite-suppressing properties.
+Some research has pointed to vanilla as a weight loss aid, due to its potentially appetite-suppressing properties.
 The extract of this plant is also known to help lower cholesterol levels, making your body and metabolism more efficient, and effectively supporting weight loss goals.

-Cures Respiratory Conditions
+May Alleviate Respiratory Conditions

-Promotes Healthy Digestion
+May Promote Healthy Digestion

 There are a number of ways that vanilla has been used throughout history to optimize digestive function.
-The scent of this herb is known to calm feelings of nausea, while vanilla-infused herbal tea can soothe inflammation in the gut and prevent vomiting, diarrhea, cramping and stomach upset.
+The scent of this herb is known to calm feelings of nausea, while vanilla-infused herbal tea can soothe inflammation in the gut and prevent vomiting, diarrhea, cramping, and stomach upset.